Ever since two artists erected Prada Marfa in the Texas desert in October 2005, this daring installation has taken on an unexpected life of its own.

-So it came as some surprise when on October 1st, 2005, a giant plaster, glass, paint, and aluminum art installation appeared on a lone stretch of land along U.S. 90, 26 miles outside the town of Marfa, Texas.
+So it came as some surprise when on October 1, 2005, a giant plaster, glass, paint, and aluminum art installation appeared on a lone stretch of land along U.S. Route 90, 26 miles outside the town of Marfa, Texas.
 It was a Prada store in the middle of nowhere

 “It was meant as a critique of the luxury goods industry, to put a shop in the middle of the desert.
-Prada was sympathetic to the idea of being criticized” Elmgreen stated in an 2013 interview.
+Prada was sympathetic to the idea of being criticized,” Elmgreen stated in an 2013 interview.

 “TOMS Marfa will bring greater inspiration to consumer Americans to give all they have to developing nations that suffer disease starvation and corruption … So long as you buy TOMS shoes, and endorse Jesus Christ as your savior, welcoming the ‘white’ him into your heart.
 So help you God, otherwise, youre damned to hell … Welcome to your Apocalypse?”